Net-Zero Hero: Michelle Hernandez

 What advice do you have for others?

 Do some homework upfront to see if chickens are a good fit for you.
 Make sure your property restrictions allow you to raise chickens.
-Go to Austin’s Funky Chicken Coop Tour to get a preview, join an active online or in person chicken community, or volunteer to help a neighbor or your community garden with chicken care.
+Go to Austin’s Funky Chicken Coop Tour to get a preview, join an active online or in-person chicken community, or volunteer to help a neighbor or your community garden with chicken care.
 If you live in an apartment, don’t be discouraged.
 Austin has five community gardens that have chickens on site.

-To learn more about Austin's Net-Zero Goal, view the Community Climate Plan.
+To learn more about Austin's net-zero goal and the actions you can take to support a greener community, view the Austin Climate Equity Plan.

-Share your Net-Zero contributions with us on Twitter or Facebook and use #NetZeroHero.
-If you know a Net-Zero Hero (or heroes!) who should be recognized for their efforts, send your nomination to sustainability@austintexas.gov.
+Share your Net-Zero contributions with us on X (formerly Twitter) or Facebook, and use #NetZeroHero.
+If you know a Net-Zero Hero (or heroes!) who should be recognized for their efforts, send your nomination to climate@austintexas.gov.